mquandalle/meteor-typescript-compiler/README.md

 * Run `npm install -g typescript`, you must be running version 1.4*

+* If on Windows, please install the Visual Studio plugin instead of using NPM.
+All versions are supported through this method.

 * From your Meteor project, type `meteor add meteortypescript:compiler`

 That's it!
 From now on, all `*.ts` files are dynamically compiled into Javascript (client and server).